Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Attack Cantrip**

     You learn one cantrip that requires an :d20-attack: **Attack Roll**.
-Choose the cantrip from the Bard, Cleric, druid, Druid, Warlock, or Wizard spell list.
+Choose the cantrip from the Bard, Cleric, Druid, Sorcerer, Warlock, or Wizard spell list.
 The spells' spellcasting ability is the ability increased by this feat.

 - **Bypass Cover**